Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Cuspidal decompositions

 By Theorem \ref{th:semi-cuspidal} we know the $c$-cuspidal decomposition of $L$ is unique, so for any other such expression $L=A(L_1'',\dots, L_p'')$, we must have $L_1\cong L_1''$, and uniqueness follows using induction again. \end{proof}

-\begin{rem} Theorem \ref{assignment} is a generalization of \cite[Theorem 7.2]{KlRa}, which gives exactly the same sort of description of all simple modules, but only applies to the convex orders arising from Lyndon words. \end{rem}
+\begin{rem} Theorem \ref{assignment} is a generalization of \cite[Theorem 7.2]{KlRa}, which gives exactly the same sort of description of all simple modules, but only applies to the convex orders arising from Lyndon words.
+The finite-type case of Theorem \ref{assignment} (and thus Corollary \ref{cor:finite-type}) has been shown independently by McNamara \cite[3.1]{McN}, and this has been extended to affine type by Kleshchev in \cite{Kl}. \end{rem}

 We call the sequence $L_1, \ldots, L_h$ associated to $L \in \KLR$ by Theorem \ref{assignment} the {\bf semi-cuspidal decomposition} of $L$ with respect to $\succ$.

 \begin{prop} For any convex order, and any real root $\al$, the iterated induction $\scrL^n_\al=\scrL_\al\circ \cdots \circ \scrL_\al$ irreducible, and hence is the unique irreducible semi-cuspidal module $\scrL_{n\al}$ of weight $n\al$. \end{prop} \begin{proof} By Corollary \ref{cor:semi-cuspidal-count}, any composition factor of $\scrL_\al\circ \cdots \circ \scrL_\al$ must be semi-cuspidal of weight $n\al$, and furthermore there is only one semi-cuspidal simple $\scrL_{n \al}$ of this weight.
 Thus we need only show that $\scrL_\al\circ \cdots \circ \scrL_\al$ cannot be an iterated extension of many copies of $\scrL_{n \al}$.